 Mass law finds all first and second OUI offenses to be misdemeanors.
-If you have been convicted of two prior OUIs, including an order for alcohol treatment, your third offense will be charged as a felony.
+Again we have to stress the fact that if you have been convicted of two prior OUIs, including an order for alcohol treatment, your third offense will be charged as a felony.

 The importance of understanding the charging laws for operating/driving under the influence in MA cannot be overstated.
 The Commonwealth has a lifetime lookback on OUI offenses.
 Massachusetts will also look for and count any OUI-related convictions in all other states.
 This means that if you have a conviction for DUI, DWI, OUI or an alcohol program order in any other state, the Commonwealth will count it towards charging.

 This is one of the reasons why a good DUI attorney will evaluate your case for trial, even on a first offense.
 If there are weaknesses in the State’s case against you, your lawyer should be able to find them and discuss with you a strategy to beat your OUI charges in court.

 What are the maximum penalties I face for a 3rd DUI?

 DUI felonies face increasingly severe penalties.
 However, with the right defense attorney on your side, you will almost never have to worry about the maximum sentence being imposed –even if you are convicted.
 It is the job of a competent and experienced OUI lawyer to see that maximums are not handed down.
 That said, you should know that the minimum criminal punishment for conviction on a 3rd DUI in Massachusetts is a mandatory of 150 days imprisonment.

 Important: There are other serious consequences that may result if convicted of a felony.
 Non-citizens face deportation.
 Your travel to other countries –such as Canada, may be restricted.
 You could lose your financial aid for college.
 Your career options will be limited, and you will have a hard time getting insurance.